jessq1/poly-full-stack/README.md

 <img width="1434" alt="1-landing" src="https://user-images.githubusercontent.com/85958041/145433441-31e43ca7-a130-41f0-acea-a6c63348ca3a.png">
 <img width="1437" alt="2-verify" src="https://user-images.githubusercontent.com/85958041/145433465-7207be17-520c-4f91-9553-ef2fdae43566.png">

-2. After virification, you can use the transaction functionalities.
+2. After verification, you can use the transaction functionalities.
 In the notification pannel, you will see pending transactions related to your account.
 <img width="1437" alt="3-notifications" src="https://user-images.githubusercontent.com/85958041/145433853-46b70d6e-5665-4a17-8c9c-28c0c5f51459.png">

 3. You can add/remove friends in the users page